Fortuna station (SEPTA)

 Fortuna station is a station along the SEPTA Lansdale/Doylestown Line.
-It is located near the corner of North Broad Street and Cowpath Road (Route 463) in Hatfield, Pennsylvania, United States.
+It is located near the corner of North Broad Street and Cowpath Road (Route 463) in Hatfield Township, Pennsylvania, United States.
 Cowpath Road was originally an actual cow path.
 In FY 2013, Fortuna station had a weekday average of 60 boardings and 103 alightings.
 As part of an out of court settlement with the owners of a cow killed by a Reading Railroad train at the crossing, the station was named Fortuna in honor of the deceased cow.